jethrolarson/union-type-either/README.md

 ```

 #### reduce :: (b -> a -> b) -> b -> Either a -> b
-Turn an option into something else by combining its value with a seed and a reducing function.
+Turn an option into something else by combining its right value with a seed and a reducing function.

 ```js
 Either.reduce((a, b) => a + b, 1, Right(2)) // Right(3)